Taxable payments - ex

 The purpose of this publication is to give an indication of changes in total sum of payments paid to individuals in Iceland.
 The Icelandic community has undergone tremendous changes in the last months, particularly due to the Covid-19 pandemic.
 As a result, there is a significant need for timely information on the development of the labour market and total payments.
 Statistics Iceland plans to publish this timely indicator of taxable payments as a regular publication, therefore all feedback and suggestions by users are greatly appreciated.
 For feedback and suggestions please contact email@example.com

-The total sum of taxable wages decreased by 6% in January 2021 from the previous month but increased around 2% from the previous year.
-Note that the data has not been adjusted to inflation.
+The total sum of taxable wages increased by 3.9% in February 2022 from the previous month and increased by 14.3% from February 2021.
 The annual changes vary between economic activities.
-Data on taxable payments in January 2021 have been updated.
+Note that data have not been adjusted for inflation.
+Data on taxable payments in February 2022 have been updated.

 For further information please contact firstname.lastname@example.org, tel. +354 528 1250